clevertech/email-service/README.md

 # Email service

-Plug&Play email service that can be used as a standalone web application or as an express router
+Email microservice that sends emails based on templates.
+Can be used as a standalone web service or as an express router.

 ## Running as a command line application